Erik Walden: Regular season

+Playoffs

 Personal life

 Walden has two children with an ex-girlfriend, Erica Palmer.
 On November 25, 2011, he was arrested for an alleged physical altercation that sent Palmer to the hospital.
 Police stated they had enough evidence to hold him under felony charges through Monday, as his case could not be processed over the Thanksgiving weekend.
 Charges were later dropped, and Walden was not suspended by the league.

 On March 19, 2015, it was reported that Walden and an unnamed female companion had been attacked by Palmer.
 She allegedly confronted Walden at his Braselton, Georgia home with a gun and a baseball bat, and while he was able to take the gun from her, Palmer used the bat to break the arm of the unnamed woman.
 Palmer then fled, but returned to attack Walden, slashing his arm with a knife.
 Palmer was arrested and charged with two counts of aggravated assault, family violence aggravated assault, theft by taking, and first-degree burglary.

 Walden was inducted into the Middle Tennessee State University Sports Hall of Fame in 2019.